OOP-BPGC/2014-Group-16/Submission - 4/docs/README.txt

 	The root password for the MySQL database must be 1234

-	We have also provided the requisite .jar files in the bin folder to run the program directly after setting up the database as mentioned above.
+	We have also provided the requisite .jar file - MessManagementV1_02.jar in the bin folder to run the program directly after setting up the database as mentioned above.